Salthill Devon F.C.

 Salthill Devon Football Club is an Irish association football club originally based in Salthill, Galway.
-Their senior team currently plays in the Galway & District League.
-They have previously played in the Connacht Senior League, the A Championship and the League of Ireland First Division.
+Since August 2026, their senior team plays in the FAI National League.
+The club also fields teams in the Galway & District League.
+Salthill have previously played in the Connacht Senior League, the A Championship and the League of Ireland First Division.
 In 2012 they played under the name SD Galway.
 Since 2005 Salthill Devon have hosted a youth tournament known as the Galway Cup.

 History

 Early years

 Salthill Devon F.C. was founded in 1947 as Salthill Crusaders.
 In 1950 they became Salthill Athletic.
-In 1977 Salthill Athletic merged with Devon Celtic to become Salthill Devon.
+In 1977 Salthill Athletic merged with Devon Celtic (a club named for the Devon Park estate) to become Salthill Devon.
 The club originally played in Salthill Park before moving to Miller's Lane.

 Kit colours

 Salthill play in a home kit of light blue and white stripes.
 The origin of the colours come from the home kit of the Argentina national team.
 One of the Salthill players, Billy Shaw, worked at Moon's Department store, which later began trading under the name Brown Thomas.
 Shaw's manager, Leech, was an avid soccer fan and had put up a window display for the 1950 World Cup.
 Argentina had withdrawn from the World Cup and Leech was able to supply Shaw with a set of their jerseys.